Unified Patent Court: Competence

-The Unified Patent Court (UPC) would have competence to hear actions regarding European patents with unitary effect and other European patents in force where normally a national court of the countries for which the agreement is applicable.
+The Unified Patent Court (UPC) has competence to hear actions regarding European patents with unitary effect and other European patents in force where normally a national court of the countries for which the agreement is applicable.
 In the case of European patents without unitary effect, during a seven-year transitional period (which the Administrative Council may prolong by up to seven years), actions may also be brought before national courts, and proprietors of patents may opt out from the exclusive competence of the UPC.
-Decisions of the UPC will generally cover the full territory of the UPCA Contracting Member States in which the European patent has effect, but may (eg in actions regarding infringement) also have effect in other states where the European patent has effect.
+Decisions of the UPC generally cover the full territory of the UPCA Contracting Member States in which the European patent has effect, but may (e.g. in actions regarding infringement) also have effect in other states where the European patent has effect.
+The UPC also held that it is competent for acts of patent infringement that occurred before the entry into force of the UPCA and during the period when the European patent under dispute had been opted out if eventually the opt-out has been withdrawn.

-Actions may concern inter alia patent infringement, revocation, declarations of non-infringement, and establishments of damages.
-The proceedings may include a counterclaim from the defendant.
-The UPC competence covers supplementary protection certificates (SPC) issued for a product protected by a European patent with or without unitary effect.
+Actions may concern inter alia patent infringement (actual patent infringement or threat of patent infringement), declarations of non-infringement, provisional and protective measures and injunctions (including preliminary injunctions), revocation (i.e., standalone revocation actions), counterclaims for revocation (by the defendant in an infringement action), and establishments of damages.
+The UPC competence also covers supplementary protection certificates (SPC) issued for a product protected by a European patent with or without unitary effect.

 The existing competences of the European Patent Office (EPO) remain unchanged.
 An opposition procedure dealing with the validity of the patent but not with infringement may still be brought before the EPO during a nine-month period after the grant of the patent.
-Decisions by the European Patent Office are valid throughout the territory in which the European patent is valid, which may thus encompass 38 countries.
+Decisions by the EPO are valid throughout the territory in which the European patent is valid, which may thus encompass 39 countries.
 Furthermore, countries may still grant their own national patents, independently of the EPO.
 Such patents are not litigated in the Unified Patent Court.